twoojoo/node-smart-queues/README.md

 # Node Smart Queues

-**Node Smart Queues** is a stateful queueu system for Node.js that focuses on versatility.
+A stateful queueu system for Node.js that focuses on versatility.

 ### Features